atul-dhamija/Reinforcement-Learning-on-TORCS/README.md

 # Self Driving Car in TORCS Simulator

-This project was aimed to develop a self driving car agent in TORCS simulator using Deep Reinforcement Learning Actor-Critic Algorithm.
+This project is aimed to develop a self driving car agent in TORCS Simulator using Deep Reinforcement's Learning Actor-Critic Algorithm.

 ## Dependencies